WHAT EXACTLY DO YOU GUYS DO?

 AND WHAT IS THIS GOING TO SET ME BACK?

 Tuition is typically $95 for a semester class; there also usually an additional charge for supply fees or textbooks.
-Tuition is higher for classes that meet for extended time.
+Tuition is higher for classes that meet for an extended time.
 (More here.)

 Volunteers receive discounted tuition, priority registration, and a stipend applied as credit.
 (More here.)